Needing advice on tax on cryptocurrency in the UK?

 Exchanging crypto assets for a different type of crypto asset

 Using crypto assets to pay for goods or services

 Naturally, the amount of capital gains will be the difference between the sales proceeds from the disposal and the crypto asset’s acquisition cost – in other words, the sale price minus the buying price.

-The answer to that question will depend on your income tax bracket:
+The answer to how much tax on cryptocurrency do you have to pay in the UK will depend on your income tax bracket: